 |Xbox One – 500GB, with controller, good condition|

 |GameStop: $121 (credit)|

 |PlayStation 4 Slim – 1TB, with controller, good condition|

-As you can see, although GameStop has some decent trade-in values (in store credit) for game consoles, they can’t really compete with what is offered by GadgetGone when it comes to consumer electronics.
+As you can see, although GameStop has great trade-in deals (in store credit) for game consoles, they can drop quite a bit when it comes to cash value.
 Plus, while store credit is great if you’re planning on buying more games, a new console, or a replacement controller, it definitely won’t help you if you need to buy a new iPhone or just need the cash.

 GameStop helps customers maximize their payouts in a couple of ways.
 Frequent trade-in customers, or those trading in an especially expensive item, might consider signing up for the Power Up Rewards Pro membership.
-For only $19.99 for the year, Pro members receive a ton of great benefits including 10% more trade-in credit.
+For only $14.99 for the year, Pro members receive a ton of great benefits including 10% more trade-in credit and monthly $5 certificates.